 What you are looking for is blood glucose that is stable at around 4-6mmol/l.
 A rise or fall in your glucose levels throughout the basal testing will indicate if you are taking too much basal, in which case the glucose will trend downwards towards the hypo end.
 It might be that you will need to take glucose if you have a hypo.
 Then you can abandon the testing at this time and redo it again another day.

 When you are basal testing, try to cover the full 24-hour period.
 Continual fasting is asking a lot.
 2 periods of 12 hours might be manageable.
 Or three periods of 8 hours.
 Each time you start the exercise, you must ensure that you have taken no rapid insulin in the previous 5 hours.
 If you have any rapid-acting on your body, it will potentially confuse the results.
 Some of the modern ultra-rapid insulins like Fiasp might not last 5 hours.
-But 5 hours is almost a guarantee that your paid insulin will not be active.
+But 5 hours guarantees that your paid insulin will not be active.

 Always do your basal tests in conditions that are entirely typical for you.
 Don’t complicate your basal testing with unaccustomed strenuous exercise or unaccustomed stress.
-Infection or a change in your usual daily routine equally will not produce accurate results.
+Infection or a change in your usual daily routine will equally not produce accurate results.

 Once you have your basal set up correctly, steps 2 and 3 are easy.